fluid-music/fluid-music/docs/getting-started.md

 This is because the Fluid Music tooling generates TypeScript definitions from VST plugins.
 The image above shows that somehow our code editor knows that the `vcf0Cutoff` parameter has a value between `0` and `150`.
 What are the units of this value?
 The units are determined by the the Podolski VST plugin.
 While many VST plugins would describe a cutoff frequency in Hertz, Podolski uses arbitrary units.
 Note that the preset that we are using modulates the cutoff frequency with an envelope.
 Even though the filter is set to `0` the actual cutoff frequency will be well above `0`.

 Let's listen to the results.
-Run the updated session `$ node session.js`, and open up the resulting `beat.RPP` file in Reaper.
+Run the updated session with `$ node session.js`, and open up the resulting `beat.RPP` file in Reaper.
 If `beat.RPP` is still open in Reaper, you will need to close and re-open it.

+## Routing Sends and Sidechains

+**To do**